myltik/azure-docs.ru-ru/articles/vs-azure-tools-performance-profiling-cloud-services.md

 <properties
-   pageTitle="Тестирование производительности облачной службы | Microsoft Azure" description="Протестируйте производительность облачной службы с помощью профилировщика Visual Studio" services="visual-studio-online" documentationCenter="n/a" authors="TomArcher"
+   pageTitle="Testing the performance of a cloud service | Microsoft Azure" description="Test the performance of a cloud service using the Visual Studio profiler" services="visual-studio-online" documentationCenter="n/a" authors="TomArcher"